Marshall County, Kansas Extinct Towns

 Reedsville/Heaslyville 1870-1902 A post office in Center Township named for Allen Reed, postmaster, keeper of a store, and prominent settler.
 The name changed from Heaslyville to Reedsville in 1873.

 Schroyer 1889-1918 Founded in 1886 by settlers named Shroyer.
-After a sign painter inserted a “c” by mistake on the sign for the depot, the railroad refused to correct it.
+After a sign painter mistakenly inserted a “c” on the depot sign, the railroad refused to correct it.
 Located on the Union Pacific Railroad, it had express and telegraph offices, a post office, some general stores, and a population of 82 in 1910.
 Nothing remains of the town now but the depot sign mounted on poles by the road.
 The site itself is private property.
 About 7/10 mile north of Alcove Spring on the East River Road.
 It was located six miles south of Marysville.

 Stolzenbach 1875-1891 A post office was located in section 1, Balderson Township, at the home of Peter Merklinghaus.